 Almost new – Built in 2022, the 47m Indo Master liveaboard was built on the Indonesian island of Sulawesi and is handcrafted from ironwood and teak (traditional to the area).
 You will find no other diving liveaboard as beautiful in Indonesian waters and, being built by divers for divers, you can be rest assured that every need has been thought of and addressed.

 Welcoming a maximum of 18 guests per cruise ensures that there is ample space to relax.
-The 9 guest cabins consist of 4 fixed doubles, 4 fixed twins and 1 family suite (2 double beds), all with air-conditioning and private ensuite bathrooms with hot water.
+The 9 guest cabins consist of 4 fixed doubles, 4 fixed twins, and 1 family suite (2 double beds), all with air-conditioning and private ensuite bathrooms with hot water.

-The spacious air-conditioned saloon offers a great setting for your meals and dive briefings, a cocktail bar, comfortable seating, a charging station and a large flat-screen TV.
+The spacious air-conditioned saloon offers a great setting for your meals and dive briefings, a cocktail bar, comfortable seating, a charging station, and a large flat-screen TV.

 The diving

-Sailing in Komodo the waters are highly varied with beautiful stretches of shallow coral reefs, deep walls, and pinnacles, as well as current-swept volcanic mounts.
+In Komodo the waters are highly varied with beautiful stretches of shallow coral reefs, deep walls, and pinnacles, as well as current-swept volcanic mounts.
 The islands host a variety of different life as well.
 Macro lovers will find a wealth of critters such as shrimp, frogfish, and nudibranch.
 Being inside the coral triangle, diving in Komodo offers a wide variety of reefs that are humming with activity, it can be enough just to sit and watch the comings and goings.
 Komodo is home to several reef-building corals, hence its protected status.

-If you are looking for something bigger then a Komodo dive cruise won’t disappoint.
+If you are looking for something bigger, then a Komodo dive cruise won’t disappoint.
 Mola mola are also frequent visitors to Komodo drawn by strong currents and rich waters.
 More occasional visitors are whales and dolphins which are attracted by the plankton-rich waters.
 There is even a small chance that you might see a whale shark passing by.

 Dive Sites Of Komodo National Park

-A Komodo dive trip is undoubtedly the best way to experience the Komodo National park, which is blessed not only with abundant marine life but also a huge number and range of different dive sites.
+A Komodo dive trip is undoubtedly the best way to experience the Komodo National Park, which is blessed not only with abundant marine life but also a huge number and range of different dive sites.
 Here is an overview of the most famous dive sites we will visit:

-Manta Alley – Many divers come to Komodo to see the mantas though and there are few places better than Manta Alley.
+Manta Alley – Many divers come to Komodo to see the mantas and there are few places better than Manta Alley.
 The site is relatively shallow with much of it around 10-20 meters/ 32-65 ft. allowing a nice long dive time to spend with what can be double digits of mantas and other rays.
 If you are lucky you might see the younger ones playing and swimming around each other.

-Manta Point – similarly offers the opportunity to dive with mantas that come to this patch to feed in the currents.
-This is a drift dive with some serious current and you will likely be drifting with numerous mantas as well as white-tip reef sharks, unicornfish and the small but fierce mantis shrimp.
+Manta Point – Similarly offers the opportunity to dive with mantas that come to this patch to feed in the currents.
+This is a drift dive with some serious current, and you will likely be drifting with numerous mantas as well as white-tip reef sharks, unicornfish, and the small but fierce mantis shrimp.

 DATES AND FLIGHTS